fatihdumanli/paymentapp/README.md

 With the aid of different sessions, it is possible to pay the check separately.
 Pay & Go is the best way to go dutch.

+<h2>Technical</h2>

+In the development process 8.527 lines of  C# code is written.
+(HTML and XAML excluded.)
+The fundamental approaches of Object Oriented Programming are followed.
+Modules are loosely coupled and reusable.
+Model – View – ViewModel pattern is followed as well.
+The key idea of MVVM pattern is Separation of Concerns.
+It represents the independence between the modules.
+In the projects MVVM pattern followed it is possible to write reusable and human-readable code, build scalable modules.
+MVVM pattern is not platform specific pattern.
+Can be implemented in any platform.
+(More information about MVVM pattern at: https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel)

+<h2>Screenshots</h2>
 <table>
 <tr>
 <td>